 "The scene at an algorave is often what you'd expect from any good techno night - a dark room, engaging visuals. a decent, bass-heavy speaker set-up, and lots of people ready to dance. .. performers at algoraves respond to each other and the audience in real time, often projecting the lines of code onto the walls as they type. lt’s coding as improvisation and experiment.." - The Wire magazine

 Algorave is a combination of "algorithms" and "rave", the opportunity to dance to alien rhythms and freaky visuals, all created from code before your eyes.
 The Algorave scene is fast-growing around the world, with Sheffield a strong centre, building on its fine roots in electronic music history.
 For the AlgoMech Algorave we are teaming up with Millennium Gallery Live Lates, and mixing in some mechanical techno to spice up the algorithmic electronics.
 We'll be bringing together algorithmic and mechanical artists from UIQ, PC Music, Computer Club, Rephlex and NTS radio on one bill..
 This has to be experienced!

-Our closing event will begin with a dance performance from Kate Sicchio, leading into a party including local acts (to be announced) and a powerful performance from Chinstroke Records legend DJ Dadmagnet.
+Our closing event will begin with a dance performance from Kate Sicchio, leading into a party including a DJ set from Blood Sport and a powerful performance from Chinstroke Records legend DJ Dadmagnet.
 All donations on the door go to the charitable work of Access Space.